Ganjuri/Ganjuri/README.md

 - 👋 Hi, I’m @Ganjuri
-- 👀 I’m interested in meditation consiusness therapy human mind and coding
+- 👀 I’m interested in meditation consciousness therapy human mind and coding
 - 🌱 I’m currently learning python bash doker
 - 💞️ I’m looking to collaborate on any tasks that will help me to enrich and develop my coding
 - 📫 How to reach me Ganjuri@gmail.com